johnny603/JobFit/README.md

 1. **Log in to the web application**.
 2. **Navigate to the recruiter dashboard**.
 3. **Manage job postings and view candidate matches**.

-## Custom Error Handling
-JobFit includes a custom error handling setup to provide more user-friendly error messages.
-The custom error controller handles the `/error` endpoint and returns a custom error message.
-The default whitelabel error page is disabled in the `application.properties` file.